xyl1t/cnippet/README.md

 make
 ```

-Then you copy the `cnippet` executable and the `snippets.txt` file which
+Then you copy (or link) the `cnippet` executable and the `snippets.txt` file
-contains the snippets to your Helix config path.
+which contains the snippets to your Helix config path (usually
+`~/.config/helix`).

-Or you can do that with:
+Or you can do those things with just by running this command:

 ```
 make install